quickwit-oss/quickwit/quickwit/quickwit-control-plane/src/indexing_scheduler/scheduling/README.md

 - a maximum total load (that we will need to measure or configure).

 The problem is now greatly simplified.
-A solution is a sparse matrix of `(num_indexes, num_sources)` that holds a number of shards to be run.
+A solution is a sparse matrix of `(num_indexers, num_sources)` that holds a number of shards to be run.
 The different constraint and wanted properties can all be re-expressed.
 For instance:
 - We want the dot product of the load per shard vector with each row, to be lower than the maximum load of each node.
 (O)